star-39/moe-sticker-bot/README.md

 Check `--help` for detailed webapp configs.
 Please note that you need a valid TLS certificate to serve.

 ## CHANGELOG
+2.0.0 RC-3 (20221210)
+  * Complies to LINE store's new UA requeirments.
+  * Support animated sticker in webapp.

 2.0.0 RC-2 (20221210)
   * Fix fatalpanic on webapp.
   * Add /search functionality.